-- Outerwear must be free of wording, large logos, or pictures; small manufacturer's or Horizon logos are acceptable.
-Repeating geometric patterns are acceptable.. - · Hoods may not be worn up in the building. - · If a student should choose to remove their outerwear during the school day, they must be wearing a collared shirt under it to remain in Dress Code.
+- Outerwear must be understated, neat, and fresh-looking and images and/or wording must uphold and promote Horizon's academic.
+Biblical, and character standards: small manufacturer's or Horizon logos are acceptable. - Hoods may not be worn up in the building. - If a student should choose to remove their outerwear during the school day, they must be wearing a Dress Code shirt under it to remain in Dress Code.